Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 | Expert type | Standard FFN (SwiGLU activation[8]) |

-| Performance | Matches or exceeds Llama 2 70B and GPT-3.5 across the evaluated benchmarks[2] |
+| Performance | Mixtral paper (2024) reported matching or exceeding Llama 2 70B and GPT-3.5 on its evaluated suite[2] |

 MoE is applied only to the Feed-Forward Network (FFN) layers.
 Attention layers are shared across all tokens, which is the standard approach.
 It uses a SwiGLU (Swish Gated Linear Unit) activation function, a variant of the Gated Linear Unit (GLU) that's been shown to improve Transformer performance.